dmulyalin/ttp/docs/source/Match Variables/Patterns.rst

    * - Name
      - Description
    * - `re`_
-     - allows to specify regular expression to use for match variable
+     - specifies the regular expression to use for the match variable
    * - `WORD`_
      - matches single word
    * - `PHRASE`_